aliabbasi2000/Challenge_Latitudo40/README.md

 Finally, the data is visualized on a map to identify areas with varying levels of carbon storage.
 This visualization aids in understanding and managing environmental conditions effectively, supporting conservation and carbon management efforts.
-This comprehensive approach enables informed decisionmaking for better conservation and sustainable practices.
+This comprehensive approach enables informed decision-making for better conservation and sustainable practices.

 #### FlowChart of our Process
 <div align="center">
   <img src="./Documentation/diagrams/flowchart.png" alt="Flowchart" />
 </div>
+For each of these tasks, we have a distinct directory that contains the Python code to do the task.

 ### Sample Output